Strange Case of Dr. Jekyll and Mr. Hyde Good vs. Evil Quotes

 I do not suppose that, when a drunkard reasons with himself upon his vice, he is once out of five hundred times affected by the dangers that he runs through his brutish, physical insensibility; neither had I, long as I had considered my position, made enough allowance for the complete moral insensibility and insensate readiness to evil, which were the leading characters of Edward Hyde.
 Yet it was by these that I was punished.
 (10.17)

-Even Dr. Jekyll does not understand the depths of depravity of which Edward Hyde is capable.
+Even Dr. Jekyll does not understand the depths of depravity Edward Hyde is capable of.

 The next day, came the news that the murder had been overlooked, that the guilt of Hyde was patent to the world, and that the victim was a man high in public estimation.
 It was not only a crime, it had been a tragic folly.
 I think I was glad to know it; I think I was glad to have my better impulses thus buttressed and guarded by the terrors of the scaffold.
 Jekyll was now my city of refuge; let but Hyde peep out an instant, and the hands of all men would be raised to take and slay him.
 (10.20)